[ Printer Friendly Version ] [ Report Abuse ]

 When she looked over at Scorpius’s grandmother, however, Mrs. Malfoy seemed to be trying to suppress a small smile.

 “Oh.”
 Rose shook herself.
 “Yes.
 I do.
-I’m just a trainee, though, I’ve barely been out in the field.”
+I’m just a trainee, though, I haven’t even been out in the field yet.
+I just got assigned this a squad this week.”

 Mrs. Malfoy’s eyebrows rose again, and Rose slumped back in her seat.
 This was going to be a long lunch.